nktnlx/data_analysis_portfolio/README.md

 My CV in [pdf](https://github.com/nktnlx/data_analysis_portfolio/blob/main/aleksandr_nikitin_data_analyst_cv_eng.pdf)

 <br>
-This repository serves as a showcase of my skills, a platform to share my projects, and a way to track my progress in Data Analytics and Data Science-related topics.
+This repository serves to showcase my skills and as a platform to share my projects, and a way to track my progress in Data Analytics and Data Science-related topics.
 <br>